Video piles pressure on UK's Johnson in lockdown-party saga | Politics

 A leaked video that shows staff members in British Prime Minister Boris Johnson's office joking about holding a lockdown-breaching Christmas party is adding fuel to allegations that government officials flouted coronavirus rules they imposed on everyone else.

-In response to the footage, aired late Tuesday by broadcaster ITV, the Prime Minister's office said: "There was no Christmas party.
-COVID rules have been followed at all times."
+The prime minister's office said in response to the footage broadcaster ITV aired late Tuesday that “there was no Christmas party.
+COVID rules have been followed at all times.”
 The video, recorded on Dec.
-22, 2020, shows then-press secretary Allegra Stratton appearing to joke about an illicit party at the Prime Minister's Downing Street office.
+22, 2020, shows then-press secretary Allegra Stratton appearing to joke about an illicit party at the prime minister's Downing Street office.

-The recording appears to be a mock press conference, held as a rehearsal for televised daily government media briefings.
+The recording appears to be a mock news conference, held as a rehearsal for televised daily government media briefings.

-Another aide, playing a journalist, says: "I've just seen reports on Twitter that there was a Downing Street Christmas party on Friday night, do you recognize those reports?"
-As laughter is heard, Stratton, the press secretary, says: "I went home" and asks colleagues: "What's the answer?"
-Another voice can be heard saying: "It wasn't a party, it was cheese and wine".
-"Is cheese and wine all right?
-It was a business meeting," Stratton says, laughing.
+Another aide, playing a journalist, says: “I've just seen reports on Twitter that there was a Downing Street Christmas party on Friday night, do you recognize those reports?”
+As laughter is heard, Stratton, the press secretary, says: “I went home” and asks colleagues: “What's the answer?”
+Another voice can be heard saying: “It wasn't a party, it was cheese and wine.”
+“Is cheese and wine all right?
+It was a business meeting,” a laughing Stratton says.

 Thousands of people in Britain have been fined since early 2020 for breaking restrictions by holding illegal gatherings.
 London's Metropolitan Police force said officers were reviewing the leaked video in relation to “alleged breaches” of coronavirus regulations.

-Opposition Labour Party leader Keir Starmer said the prime minister should "come clean and apologize."
-"People across the country followed the rules even when that meant being separated from their families, locked down and -- tragically for many -- unable to say goodbye to their loved ones," Starmer said.
-"They had a right to expect that the government was doing the same.
-To lie and to laugh about those lies is shameful."
-The Christmas party allegations are the latest in a string of allegations of rule-breaking and ethics violations by Johnson's Conservative government.
+The leader of the opposition Labour Party, Keir Starmer, said the prime minister should “come clean and apologize.”
+“People across the country followed the rules even when that meant being separated from their families, locked down and — tragically for many — unable to say goodbye to their loved ones,” Starmer said.
+“They had a right to expect that the government was doing the same.
+To lie and to laugh about those lies is shameful.”
+The Christmas party claims are the latest in a string of allegations of rule-breaking and ethics violations by Johnson's Conservative government.

+Last year, Johnson resisted pressure to fire his then-top aide, Dominic Cummings, for driving across England to his parents' house while he was falling ill with COVID-19, in breach of a nationwide “stay-at-home” order.
+Cummings has since left the government.

+In June, Health Secretary Matt Hancock resigned after leaked video showed him kissing an aide in a government office while both of them were married to other people, at a time when restrictions forbade hugs and other physical contact with people outside one's own household.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)